mus1cholic/isla/docs/ai/ai-gateway-evals-phased-plan.md

 ## Changelog

+- 2026-03-20: completed the first implementation slice of Phase 1 by adding a small benchmark-first eval core, a canonical app-boundary runner over `GatewayStubResponder`, prompt artifact capture for the evaluated turn, structured pre/post mid-term snapshots, emitted-event capture, and focused regression coverage; updated the plan to distinguish what Phase 1 now provides versus the remaining work still deferred to later phases.
 - 2026-03-19: added the initial evaluation phased plan covering benchmark-first organization, time-aware replay requirements for memory benchmarks, multiple autoraters for memory and final answer quality, benchmark adapter sequencing, and later holistic/tool-use expansion.